clintonoduor/PCB-Defect-Detection-using-Deepstream/README.md

 The defects include:
 -  missing_hole
 -  mouse_bite
 -  open_circuit
 -  short
-      -  spur
 -  spurious_copper

 The dataset used in this project has been sourced from the [Open Lab on Human Robot Interaction](https://robotics.pkusz.edu.cn/resources/datasetENG/) of Peking University.